lightbitbird/reactive-twitter-stream-withslick/README.md

 #
 2. Akka actor sends SQS Message queues using Akka Actor daemon as a background process.
 SQS ids are managed by other actor on database, the actor collects words each by prefecture in the score table with Akka Streams.
-These process are just for testing SQS, Akka streams, actor daemon.
+These process are not efficient, some queries and the score table is not necessary, just for testing SQS, Slick, Akka streams, actor daemon.

 https://user-images.githubusercontent.com/14951865/32171592-002a091e-bdbc-11e7-8115-e9397ae110a4.JPG